simoncblyth/opticks/notes/issues/opticks_key_digest_no_updating_for_changed_geometry.rst

 Hmm : at what level to form the digest ?
+Especially in OKX4Test
 ---------------------------------------------------------------------------------------------------------------------------------

 Can digest at multiple levels: